mvsoom/thesis/writing/thesis/chapter/pack/main.typ

 $
   k^((d))_bm(Sigma) (t, t') = k^((d)) (bm(Sigma)^(1/2) bm(x)_t, bm(Sigma)^(1/2) bm(x)_(t')).
 $

+/*

+We can absorb $sigma_a$ into $Sigma$, as $arccos$ is homogenous for global rescaling, which is equivalent to rescaling $Sigma -> alpha Sigma$.
+What is excellent: we managed to push one layer of hyperparameters into the amplitudes!
+Since we marginalized them away, we end up with a nonparametric polynomial DGF model.
+We have only three hyperparameters: $sigma$, $sigma_1$, $sigma_2$ instead of $O(H)$ amount.
+This is the key to fast multiple kernel learning.

+But we can allow $bm(Sigma) = mat(sigma_b^2, 0; 0, sigma_t^2)$ as this is important to model behavior of kernel.
+Introducing a third parameter $rho$ (correlation in $Sigma$) breaks our FT derivation (the $tan "/" arctan$ trick), which assumes no correlation between bias and $t$.
+So individual rescaling is as far as we can go and probably more than enough.
+So we can proceed with the $N(0,I)$ case as in @Cho2009. // https://chatgpt.com/s/t_68dfa3181bf88191a3183a8138bf2969

+*/

 === Harmonic expansion of the zonal kernel
 // From FT of arccos kernl.pdf on reMarkable